ChrisWoo0443/cs100-final-project/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
- > * Why is it important or interesting to you?
->       *As college students, we have complex schedules that revolve around our class schedule, extra-curriculars, and personal responsibilities.
+ > * As college students, we have complex schedules that revolve around our class schedule, extra-curriculars, and personal responsibilities.
 With all of this going on, it is important to keep track of all tasks     that we have pending, such as homework, to ensure that nothing slips out of our mind.
 Therefore, it would be great to create a task schedular that can help us manage out schedules efficiently.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  > * What will be the input/output of your project?
  > * What are the features that the project provides?